-We mainly use two phantoms as the ground-truth volumes: one weakly scattering sample (maximal RI $1.363$) and one strongly scattering sample (maximal RI $1.43$).
-The weakly scattering sample with RI~$\eta_\mathrm{weak}(\vr)$ is immersed in a medium with RI $\eta_\mathrm{m}=1.333$ and is illuminated by plane waves of wavelength $\lambda_\mathrm{in}=406$nm.
+{\emph {Simulation Settings:}} We mainly used two phantoms as the ground-truth volumes: one weakly scattering sample (maximal RI $1.363$) and one strongly scattering sample (maximal RI $1.43$).
+The strongly scattering sample with RI~$\eta_\mathrm{strong}(\vr)$ (where $\vr$ denotes the three-dimensional spatial coordinate) was immersed in a medium with RI $\eta_\mathrm{m}=1.333$ and was illuminated by plane waves of wavelength $\lambda_\mathrm{in}=406$nm.
 The domain~$\Omega$ is a cube of edge length $3.2\mu$m and fully contains the sample.
-To obtain the complex-valued measurements, we use the first-order Born approximation on a grid with a resolution of $50$nm, which results in a total of $64^3$ voxels to discretize $\Omega$ and $\eta_\mathrm{weak}$.
-The sample is probed by $L=60$ tilted plane waves~$u_\mathrm{in}^\varrho(\uvr)=\mathrm{exp}(\mathrm{j}\langle\uvk_\varrho^{\mrm{in}},\uvr\rangle)$ for $\varrho=1,\ldots,L$.
-The wavevectors~$\{\uvk_\varrho^\mathrm{in}\in\mathbb{R}^3\}_{\varrho=1}^L$ are embedded in a cone with half-angle $42^{\circ}$~(\Cref{fig:ODT}).
-We then obtain a total of $60\times512^2$ measurements.
+To obtain the complex-valued measurements, we used the Lipps on a grid with a resolution of $50$nm, yielding a total of $64^3$ voxels to discretize $\Omega$ and $\eta_\mathrm{strong}$.
+The sample was probed by $L=60$ tilted plane waves~$u_\mathrm{in}^l(\uvr)=\mathrm{exp}(\mathrm{j}\langle\uvk_l^{\mrm{in}},\uvr\rangle)$ for $l=1,\ldots,L$.
+The wavevectors~$\{\uvk_l^\mathrm{in}\in\mathbb{R}^3\}_{l=1}^L$ were embedded in a cone with half-angle $42^{\circ}$~(see \Cref{fig:ODT}).
+We then obtained a total of $60\times512^2$ measurements.
 Without the regularization, this setting makes our inverse problem ill-posed.
-The measurements are lacking information on the frequency along the optical axis, $i.e.,$ the so-called missing cone problem.
-For the strongly scattering sample, we proceed similarly ({same medium and wavelength}) but simulate with the LippS model to generate the measurements instead.
-To study further the convergence property of \ours{}, in \Cref{sec:NumericalExp:Simulated:ConvDiffCon}, we use the proposed method to recover strongly scattering sample with different contrasts to show its fast convergence.
+The measurements are lacking information on the frequency along the optical axis, \textit{i.e.}, the so-called missing cone problem.
+For the weakly scattering sample, we proceeded similarly ({same medium and wavelength}) but simulate with the linear Born model to generate the measurements instead.